Esri/arcgis-experience-builder-sdk-resources/README.md

 ## Contributions

 Contributions are welcome.
-Before submitting a pull request, open an issue to discuss substantial changes.
 Keep pull requests focused, include documentation for new samples or patches, and verify the change with the applicable ArcGIS Experience Builder version.

 ## Licensing

 Copyright 2025 Esri

 Licensed under the Apache License, Version 2.0 (the "License");